-Mark Lynch.
-Pursuant to his employment agreement and as defined below, if Mr. Lynch's employment with us was terminated by us without cause or if Mr. Lynch resigned his employment with us for Good Reason, in each case within 30 days prior to or one year following a Change in Control of our company, Mr. Lynch was entitled to receive: (i) six months of salary, (ii) full acceleration of vesting with respect to all then-unvested equity awards granted to Mr. Lynch pursuant to our equity incentive plans, and (iii) payment of premiums for continued health benefits under COBRA for up to six months.
-Mr. Lynch's severance payments and benefits were conditioned on his complying with the post-termination obligations set forth in his employment agreement and signing a general release of claims in our favor.
+Christopher Winters.
+Pursuant to his employment agreement and as defined below, if Mr. Winters' employment with us is terminated by us without "cause" or if Mr. Winters resigns his employment with us for Good Reason, in each case within 30 days prior to or one year following a Change in Control of the Company, Mr. Winters is entitled to receive (i) six months of base salary, (ii) full acceleration of vesting with respect to all then-unvested equity awards granted to Mr. Winters pursuant to our equity incentive plans, and (iii) payment of premiums for continued health benefits under COBRA for up to six months.
+Mr. Winters' severance payments and benefits are conditioned on his complying with his post-termination obligations set forth in his employment agreement and signing a general release of claims in our favor.